-The camp, officially named ‘Tennis Canada Summer Tennis Camp at Aviva Centre’, was made possible thanks to the generosity of an anonymous donor family.
+The camp, officially named ‘Tennis Canada Summer Tennis Camp at Sobeys Stadium’, was made possible thanks to the generosity of an anonymous donor family.
 It will be facilitated by Tennis Clubs of Canada, an operator of tennis facilities that run multiple tennis camps across the Greater Toronto Area (GTA) during the summer.
-Activities will include on-court tennis sessions at Aviva Centre, home to Rogers Cup presented by National Bank, as well as field games and swimming at the adjacent York University.
+Activities will include on-court tennis sessions at Sobeys Stadium, home to Rogers Cup presented by National Bank, as well as field games and swimming at the adjacent York University.

 Former Canadian professional tennis player Daniel Nestor, a 12-time Grand Slam doubles title winner, will be in attendance on Thursday for a meet and greet with the campers.
 The 46 year old, who retired in September 2018, also won an Olympic Gold medal and two Rogers Cup doubles titles during an illustrious career.